Part 1: RabbitMQ for beginners - What is RabbitMQ?

 2. The web application (the producer) sends a message to RabbitMQ that includes data from the request such as name and email.

-3. An exchange accepts the messages from the producer and routes them to correct message queues for PDF creation.
+3. An exchange accepts the messages from the producer and routes them to the correct message queues for PDF creation.

 4. The PDF processing worker (the consumer) receives the task message and starts processing the PDF.